 Largest Contentful Paint, Cumulative Layout Shift and Total Blocking Time belong to the new generation of speed metrics that allow for successfully quantifying user experience to a degree we were not able to measure before.
 Each one of those metrics corresponds to the three facets of user experience mentioned above:

-Additionally, with the new Lighthouse 6 scoring algorithm, all Core Web Vitals contribute to calculating the Performance Score.
-Their importance is not insignificant: LCP, TBT and CLS make up 55% of the score.
+Additionally, refreshed Lighthouse 8 scoring algorithm gives Core Web Vitals even more prominence.
+Their importance is not insignificant: LCP, TBT, and CLS make up 70% of the score.

-Mobile site speed is already used to rank sites within the Google’s search engine, and starting May 2021, Core Web Vitals measurements will be used to determine which pages are promoted to Google’s Top Stories.
+Google uses mobile site speed to rank sites with their search engine, and starting May 2021, Core Web Vitals measurements will be used to determine which pages are promoted to Google’s Top Stories.
 There are also plans to roll out page experience ranking to desktop.
-The metrics are embedded not only as a ranking factor but also a way of favouring sites with measurably better user experience.
+The metrics are embedded not only as a ranking factor but also as a way of favouring sites with measurably better user experience.
 Now, your site speed is closely related to how you rank.

 It’s going to be very hard to escape the repercussions of poor Core Web Vitals measurements (and low Performance Score).
 If we want to rank higher and have our content highlighted in Google search platforms, we must care about speed.

 Last but not least, having very unambiguous guidance on which metrics are essential to monitor will be indispensable knowledge to both teams embarking on their speed journey and those that are seasoned in speed monitoring.
 In the abundance of information and advice, precise requirements are beneficial.